Table of Contents:

 Your personal information is password-protected to prevent unauthorised access to it.
 You should not divulge your password to anyone.

 4. Why do we collect, hold, use and disclose personal information?

 When we collect, hold, use and disclose your personal information, we do so primarily to sell and promote our products and services to you and to improve on the range of our offerings.
 For example:

 - to learn of your likely preferences so that we may promote our products and services to you in a way which may be of most interest to you; and

 - to assist in investigating your complaints and enquiries.

 We may collect, hold, use and disclose your personal information for other purposes which are within reasonable expectations or where permitted by law.
-When marketing to you, your personal information is only ever used or disclosed for our own purposes or those of our group companies, or the purposes of VBM or the carefully selected commercial partners of us or VBM.
+When marketing to you, your personal information is only ever used or disclosed for our own purposes or those of our group companies, or the purposes of Australian Olympic Committee to the carefully selected commercial partners of us.
 You may opt out of our direct marketing to you at any time.
 Our direct marketing materials will tell you how to do this.

 We may de-identify your personal information.
 We may do this for use and disclosure of the anonymous data to determine preferences and shopping patterns.